aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphformat/keeptogether/_index.md

 ---
 title: ParagraphFormat.KeepTogether
 second_title: Aspose.Words for .NET API Reference
 description: ParagraphFormat property.
-True if all lines in the paragraph are to remain on the same page in C#
+True if all lines in the paragraph are to remain on the same page in C#.
 type: docs
 weight: 150
 url: /net/aspose.words/paragraphformat/keeptogether/